Sharing good food and wine with someone you love is perfection. – Jean-Andre Charial

 - 1 quart chicken stock

-- Strain the marinade and simmer the prunes and walnuts in it for 20 minutes.
+Strain the marinade, separating the vegetables and liquid.
+Simmer the prunes and walnuts in the liquid for 20 minutes.

-- Melt the butter in a large saute pan and brown the duck on both sides.
+Melt the butter in a large saute pan and brown the duck on both sides.
 When browned, remove the duck and saute the vegetables leftover from the marinade.

 Sprinkle flour over the vegetables, mixing well.
-Strain marinade into vegetables and add the browned duck pieces back.
+Strain marinade into vegetables and add the browned duck pieces back to your pan.
 Keep the prunes and walnuts to add back to the sauce later.

-- Bring to a boil then simmer for one hour.
+Bring to a boil, then lower to a simmer for one hour.

-I offer a slightly simplified version of Charial’s chocolate mousse that does not lose any of its deliciousness in the translation.
+Lastly I offer a slightly simplified version of Charial’s chocolate mousse that does not lose any of its deliciousness in the translation.
 Almost no other dessert could be more French than mousse.

 - 1/3 cup flour